Recursive Language Models: Related Works

-\textbf{Task Decomposition through sub-LM calls.} Many LM-based agents~\citep{guo2024largelanguagemodelbased, anthropic_claude_code_subagents} use multiple, well-placed LM calls to solve a problem, however many of these calls are placed based on human-engineered workflows.
-Several methods like ViperGPT~\cite{suris2023vipergpt}, THREAD~\citep{schroeder2025threadthinkingdeeperrecursive}, DisCIPL~\citep{grand2025self}, ReDel~\cite{zhu2024redel}, Context Folding~\citep{sun2025scalinglonghorizonllmagent}, and AgentFold~\citep{ye2025agentfoldlonghorizonwebagents} have explored deferring the choice of sub-LM calls to the LM.
-These techniques emphasize \textit{task} decomposition through recursive LM calls, but are unable to handle long context inputs beyond the length of the base LM. \RLM{}s, on the other hand, are enabled by an extremely simple intuition (i.e., placing the prompt as part of the external environment) to \textit{symbolically} manipulate arbitrarily long strings and to iteratively refine their recursion via execution feedback from the persistent REPL environment.
+\textbf{Task Decomposition through sub-LM calls.} Many LM-based agents~\citep{guo2024largelanguagemodelbased, anthropic_claude_code_subagents} use multiple, well-placed LM calls to solve a problem; however, many of these calls are placed based on human-engineered workflows.
+Several methods like ViperGPT~\citep{surismenon2023vipergpt}, THREAD~\citep{schroeder2025threadthinkingdeeperrecursive}, ReDel~\citep{zhu2024redel}, Context Folding~\citep{sun2025scalinglonghorizonllmagent}, and AgentFold~\citep{ye2025agentfoldlonghorizonwebagents} have explored deferring the choice of sub-LM calls to the LM.
+These techniques emphasize \textit{task} decomposition through recursive LM calls, but are unable to handle long context inputs beyond the length of the base LM.
+DisCIPL~\citep{grand2025self} generates programs with sub-LM calls, but these programs are generated in a single-step and cannot recover from generation mistakes. \RLM{}s, on the other hand, are enabled by an extremely simple intuition (i.e., placing the prompt in the external environment) to \textit{symbolically} manipulate arbitrarily long strings and to iteratively refine their recursion via execution feedback from the persistent REPL.